learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 For example, any robust web application will need to handle **request routing** and provide a mechanism for the application to respond to different URLs with the appropriate **response**.
-Even a simple blog application has to handle a request to `GET /posts` to show all the recent blog posts, vs a request to `GET /authors` to list all the authors.
+For example, a blog application may handle a request to `GET /posts` to show all the recent blog posts, and a request to `GET /authors` to list all the authors.

 Similarly, web applications require the ability to render templates to produce consistently structured dynamic content.
-A request to `GET /posts/1` must render the HTML for the first post, just as a request to `GET /posts/2` will render identically structured HTML (but with content) for the second post.
+A request to `GET /posts/1` must render the HTML for the first post, just as a request to `GET /posts/2` will render identically structured HTML (but with different content) for the second post.
 This is possible because of _templates_.

 Web frameworks should also provide a way to send data back in a variety of different formats.
 For example, we should be able to produce full HTML pages,